 Academic achieving high school students may enroll in the UNA Early College program and take a limited number of college courses if they receive permission from their high schools.
 Early College students must receive special approval from the Senior Vice Provost for International Affairs to take study abroad courses and must pay tuition for these courses and all costs involved.
-Forms are available in the UNA Office of Admissions or on the UNA website, and must be completed by the high school principal or guidance counselor.
-An official copy of the high school transcript should be sent by the high school directly to the UNA Office of Admissions For application deadlines please refer to http://www.una.edu/admissions.
+Forms are available in the UNA Office of Admissions or online, and must be completed by the high school principal or guidance counselor.
+An official copy of the high school transcript should be sent by the high school directly to the UNA Office of Admissions.
+For application deadlines please refer to the Early College website.

 Under certain circumstances, students may enroll at UNA as special students.
 These are not considered to be degree-seeking students.
 Additional information is available in this section under Special Students.